duncanhorn/winsdk/README.md

 |`PVOID`|`void*`|

 ## Namespace and Linking
-All function declarations are placed in the `win32::` namespace.
+All function declarations are placed in the `winsdk::` namespace.
 This is primarily to avoid conflicts if the actual Windows SDK headers are included somewhere (e.g. in a small subset of a project).
-Since these functions are declared as `extern "C"`, their linkage will be done against the same name with the namespace removed (e.g. `win32::CreateFileA` will link against `::CreateFileA`).
+Since these functions are declared as `extern "C"`, their linkage will be done against the same name with the namespace removed (e.g. `winsdk::CreateFileA` will link against `::CreateFileA`).